KevinBockelandt/notoire/README.md

 ## Commands

 ```
+:NotoireSelectFolder --------- | Select the folder to use
 :NotoireOpenIndex ------------ | Open the index note
 :NotoireOpenLink ------------- | Open link under cursor
 :NotoirePrevNote ------------- | Go back to the previously opened note